 Jet interior Concept

-During the summer of 2014, I interned with Textron Aviation ( Cessna Aircraft) at their Wichita Kansas facility.
-I was part of a team of interns that included aerospace, electrical, mechanical engineers, as well as interior and industrial designers in Wichita, Kansas.
+At Textron Aviation ( Cessna Aircraft) Wichita Kansas facility, I was part of a team of interns that included aerospace, electrical, mechanical engineers, as well as interior and industrial designers in Wichita, Kansas.
 We collaborated to develop a blue-sky concept and full scale mock-up of a medium class business jet cabin interior.

-We're all different, so we thought there should be a place for everyone.
+We're all unique, so we thought there should be a space for everyone.

 Phase 1 - Research